abugoot-lab/retrotransposon-discovery-workflow/README.md

 8.  **Construction of Representative Set of ORFs:**
     * Clustering to identify a representative set of ORFs using `mmseqs easy-cluster`.

+## Output Data Files

+As supplementary data to the pipeline and publication, we provide two key output files:

+* **`orf_list_supplementary_table_full_set.csv.zip`**: This file contains the complete set of 35,248 ORFs identified and processed through the initial stages of the pipeline, prior to the final representative clustering.
+It is provided as a `.zip` archive due to its large size.
+* **`orf_list_supplementary_table_clustered_unique.csv`**: This file contains the representative set of 8,248 unique ORFs after the clustering step (as described in "Construction of Representative Set of ORFs").
+This is often referred to as the "reps" file and may be particularly useful for downstream analyses requiring a non-redundant set.

+These files are located in the `data/` subdirectory within this repository.

 ## Usage

 The detailed commands, including example parameters and tool versions (where applicable), are provided in the `nLTR_RT_search_pipeline.md` file.
 Users should adapt paths to databases, input files, and output directories according to their own system and data.